 This course has been approved for transfer under the ICAA as a general education course in Natural Science.
+This is a Universal General Education Transfer Component (UGETC) course.

 CIS-110 Introduction to Computers

 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-096